Chaire de recherche du Canada en ÉPI

 Team

-Philippe Evoy is pursuing a joint PhD in political science and in environmental policy analysis, respectively at Université Laval and Vrije Universiteit Amsterdam, under the joint supervision of Prof Jean-Frédéric Morin and Prof Philipp Pattberg.
-Starting in 2022, he has held a PhD scholarship from the Fonds de recherche du Québec - Société et culture (FRQSC) as well as a Marcel-et-Annie-Adams scholarship in international studies.
-His research focuses mainly on global environmental governance, with a special interest in areas beyond national jurisdictions.
+Philippe Evoy is a joint PhD candidate in political science and in environmental policy analysis, respectively at Université Laval and at the Institute for Environmental Studies (IVM), Vrije Universiteit Amsterdam.
+He holds a PhD scholarship from the Fonds de recherche du Québec - Société et culture (FRQSC) as well as a Marcel-et-Annie-Adams scholarship in international studies.
+His research interests include global governance and international institutions, with a particular focus on environmental questions and areas beyond national jurisdictions.
 His thesis project consists in a comparative study of the environmental regimes governing human activities in Antarctica, the international seabed and outer space.
+Philippe holds an M.Sc. in International Relations from the London School of Economics and Political Science (LSE).
+From 2019 to 2021, he worked as an international relations advisor at the National Assembly of Québec.

 Research interest